twilio-professional-services/flex-project-template/plugin-flex-ts-template-v2/README.md

 - [Worker](/plugin-flex-ts-template-v2/src/types/task-router/Worker.ts) defines expected object model for customisations to worker.
 - [CustomServiceConfiguration](/plugin-flex-ts-template-v2/src/types/manager/CustomServiceConfiguration.ts) This is where custom feature configuration models are declared.

-## Utils
+# Utils

-# live-query
+## live-query

-Its not uncommon to want to levearge the [built in indexes](https://www.twilio.com/docs/sync/live-query#index-name) for custom features in flex.
+Its not uncommon to want to leverage the [built in indexes](https://www.twilio.com/docs/sync/live-query#index-name) for custom features in flex.
 The live query helper is a convenience class for doing just that.
 Allowing you to hook into one of the four indexes with a query and instantly be able to manage the results.

 # serverless

-The serverless package contains the interface to the set of common twilio operations - these can be thought of as wrrappers around the direct suite of Twilio APIs, making it easy to leverrage these operations without having to rebuild an interface.
+The serverless package contains the interface to the set of common Twilio operations - these can be thought of as wrappers around the direct suite of Twilio APIs, making it easy to leverage these operations without having to rebuild an interface.
 They come with an example of how retry handling can be built in.

 ## API Service